anantoghosh/gatsby-plugin-purgecss/README.md

 If there is a need to modify the whitelist, it is recommended to keep these tags and append the required selectors using the option
 `whitelist: ['html', 'body', 'my-selector']`

+### Using with postcss syntax plugins
+`gatsby-plugin-purgecss` is executed before postcss loader and can only purge css syntax.
+If you are using any syntax based postcss plugin, then it may not get purged.
+In such cases you will see "Could not parse file, skipping.
+Your build will not break." message. `gatsby-plugin-purgecss` will simply ignore the file and continue without issue.
+It would be better if you use purgecss postcss plugin directly instead.
 ## Options

 This plugins supports most purgecss options as is (except `css`).